-Government Grants and Contracts - The YMCA periodically may receive grant and contract funding from state government to provide a variety of program services to the public based on specific requirements included in the agreement, including eligibility, procurement, reimbursement, curriculum, staffing and other requirements.
-In 2020 and 2021, these programs included federal and state grants to fund operations due to economic conditions related to the Covid 19 pandemic.
+Government Grants and Contracts - The YMCA periodically may receive grant and contract funding from state or federal government to provide a variety of program services to the public based on specific requirements included in the agreement, including eligibility, procurement, reimbursement, curriculum, staffing and other requirements.
+In 2022 and 2021, these programs included federal and state grants to fund operations in childcare, after school and day camp programs due to economic conditions related to the Covid 19 pandemic.
 Such YMCA's government grants and contracts are nonreciprocal transactions and include conditions stipulated by the government agencies and are, therefore, accounted for as conditional contributions.
 Public support is recognized as conditions are satisfied, primarily as expenses are incurred.

-Government grants and contracts receivable are recorded in pledges receivables.
+Government grants and contracts receivable are recorded in pledges receivable.
 The allowance for doubtful accounts is determined by the age of the balance, historical collection rates, and specific identification of uncollectible accounts.
 Uncollectible receivables are charged to the allowance.
 An expense is recorded at the time the allowance is adjusted.

-At December 31, 2021 and 2020, the YMCA had no government contributions and grants outstanding that have not been recognized.
+At December 31, 2022 and 2021, the YMCA had no government contributions and grants outstanding that have not been recognized.

 In-Kind Contributions - The YMCA recognizes contributions of services received if such services: (a) create or enhance nonfinancial assets (b) require specialized skills (c) are provided by individuals possessing those skills, and (d) would typically need to be purchased if not contributed.
-The YMCA received contributed legal services of \$4,350 for the year ended December 31, 2021.
+The YMCA received no contributed services for the year ended December 31, 2022 and \$4,350 for the year ended December 31, 2021.